ZetangForward/Bilingual_L-CiteEval-Ultra/README.md

 ### Start Evaluation

-It's recommended that modify the configuration in **./config/default.yaml** and run:
+Following the environment setup, it's recommended that modify the configuration in **./config/default.yaml** and run in the current directory:

 ```bash
 python scripts/run.py  # or export HF_ENDPOINT=https://hf-mirror.com && python scripts/run.py